Main Content Region

 If you are unable to access the direct deposit authorization form online, the form is also available with Human Resources in Sierra Hall Room 101

-I've been paid in error, how can I owe CSUSB more than the net amount I received on my warrant (or in my bank account)?
+I've been paid in error, how can I owe CSUSB more money than the net amount I received on my warrant (or in my bank account)?

 When a warrant is issued, federal and state income taxes are withheld and forwarded to the Internal Revenue Service, Franchise Tax Board, Medicare and Social Security on the employee's behalf.
 Miscellaneous deductions, such as garnishments and deferred compensation (TSAs/403Bs, etc.), may also be withheld and forwarded on the employee's behalf.